cryptotyga/fhenix-wallet-guide/README.md

 This is often the most cost-effective route, though you will have to wait a few weeks for standard shipping.
 Searching the exact part number (GSP-2S2P-XT3A) will bring up several highly-rated electronics sellers offering OEM or exact-match replacements.
 If you prefer to buy in person, specialized audio and laptop battery repair shops in this hub often stock them or can source them quickly from importers.
+The advantage here is that you can negotiate and physically inspect the battery before handing over cash.